SHAU-LOK/phantomjs/test/writing-tests.md

-# How to Write Tests for PhantomJS
+# How to Write Tests for chromessJS

-PhantomJS's automated tests are `.js` files located in subdirectories of this directory.
-The test runner, [`run-tests.py`](run-tests.py), executes each as a PhantomJS controller script.
+chromessJS's automated tests are `.js` files located in subdirectories of this directory.
+The test runner, [`run-tests.py`](run-tests.py), executes each as a chromessJS controller script.
 (Not all subdirectories of this directory contain tests; the authoritative list of test subdirectories is in
 [the `TESTS` variable in `run-tests.py`](run-tests.py#L26).)

-In addition to all of the usual PhantomJS API, these scripts have access to a special testing API, loosely based on
+In addition to all of the usual chromessJS API, these scripts have access to a special testing API, loosely based on
 [W3C testharness.js](https://github.com/w3c/testharness.js) and
 defined in [`testharness.js`](testharness.js) in this directory.
 They